apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/committers.md

 If you are trying to write data and want write conflicts to be rejected, this is the correct
 behavior: there was data at the destination so the job was aborted.

+## Staging committer task fails with IOException: No space left on device

+There's not enough space on the local hard disk (real or virtual) to store all the uncommitted data of the active tasks on that host.
+Because the staging committers write all output to the local disk and only upload the data on task commits, enough local temporary storage is needed to store all output generated by all uncommitted tasks running on the single host.
+Small EC2 VMs may run out of disk.

+1. Make sure that `fs.s3a.buffer.dir` includes a temporary directory on every available hard disk; this spreads load better.

+1. Add more disk space.
+In EC2: request instances with more local storage.
+There is no need for EMR storage; this is just for temporary data.

+1. Purge the directories listed in `fs.s3a.buffer.dir` of old data.
+Failed tasks may not clean up all old files.

+1. Reduce the number of worker threads/process in the host.

+1. Consider partitioning the job into more tasks.
+This *may* result in more tasks generating less data each.

+1. Use the magic committer.
+This only needs enough disk storage to buffer blocks of the currently being written file during their upload process, so can use a lot less disk space.